lucagrulla/cw/README.md

         --help             Show context-sensitive help (also try --help-long and --help-man).
     -p, --profile=PROFILE  The target AWS profile.
 By default cw will use the default profile defined in the .aws/credentials file.
     -r, --region=REGION    The target AWS region..
 By default cw will use the default region defined in the .aws/credentials file.
+    -u, --endpoint-url=ENDPOINT-URL The target AWS endpoint url.
+By default cw will use the default aws endpoints.
     -c, --no-color         Disable coloured output.
         --version          Show application version.